 Program focus

-The colon and rectal surgery fellowship is a one year program with two ACGME positions each year.
+The colon and rectal surgery fellowship is a one-year program with two ACGME positions each year.
 The fellowship includes a busy clinical year with a broad operative experience, abundant endoscopy time and office hours available daily.
-The strength of the program is the balance of the clinical experiences, both in and out of the hospital setting, research opportunities and a diverse patient population.
-There are many up-to-date operative experiences, including minimally invasive procedures, both laparoscopic and robotic, TEM/TAMIS, advanced endoscopic techniques and pelvic floor treatment with evaluations and InterStim.
+The strength of the program is the balance of the clinical experiences, both in and out of the operating room, research opportunities and a diverse patient population.
+There are many up-to-date operative experiences, including minimally invasive procedures, both laparoscopic and robotic, TEM/TAMIS, advanced endoscopic techniques and pelvic floor treatment with evaluations in a multidisciplinary format.

 Program aims

 The educational goals of the program are to provide a large clinical volume of encounters in the field of colon and rectal surgery and to improve the knowledge and skills of the fellows.
 We provide a full spectrum of colorectal surgery.
 Opportunities include, patient evaluation and management, critical decision making, endoscopy and operative skills, clinical research, educational and teaching opportunities within a structured program and dedicated didactic conferences.
-The varied faculty backgrounds provide a great training education.
+The varied faculty backgrounds provide a diverse and distinctive training platform for fellows throughout the clinical year.

 The colon and rectal surgery program has four dedicated advanced practice providers (APPs) on the service.
-The APPs work closely with the faculty, clinical colorectal surgery fellows and rotating general surgery residents to ensure a smooth transition between academic years and between change of blocks throughout the year.
+The APPs work closely with the faculty, clinical colorectal surgery fellows and rotating general surgery residents to ensure a smooth transition in patient care.
 They are active participants in morning sign out, help lead interdisciplinary rounds during the week with the on-call faculty and assist with discharge planning for patients.
-APPs are an integral part of the educational program.
-In addition, they participate in call, can scrub into OR cases and contribute to educational conferences.
+APPs are an integral part of the educational program, they participate in call, can assist with OR cases and contribute to educational conferences.
 The addition of the dedicated APPs to the colorectal surgery service is an added benefit for the fellowship program and the entire service.

 Didactics

 Didactic conferences occur weekly.
-A bimonthly multidisciplinary tumor board, radiology and pathology conferences with GI participation for IBD cases and rotating quarterly meetings in research, quality and safety and video session review occur at 7 a.m., followed by weekly M&M. Weekly interactive chapter review from the current ASCRS textbook is performed with the assigned colorectal faculty.
-Additional specialty lectures are included throughout the year and include a genetics lecture, enterostomal therapy lecture, gastroenterology talks, billing and coding, etc.
+A bimonthly multidisciplinary tumor board, radiology and pathology conferences with GI participation for IBD cases and rotating quarterly meetings in research, quality and safety and video session review occur every Tuesday at 7 a.m., followed by weekly M&M. Weekly interactive chapter review from the current ASCRS textbook is performed with the assigned colorectal faculty.
+Additional specialty lectures are included throughout the year and include a genetics lecture, enterostomal therapy lecture, gastroenterology talks and business in medicine, with an emphasis on billing and coding.

 Research

-Spectrum Health has an active research department, led by Dr. Ogilvie and the dedicated research assistants and nurses who work in close association with the colorectal surgery fellows.
-We are also funded annually for a non-clinical research fellow who works closely with Dr. Ogilvie and his team and is very involved in ongoing and new research projects.
-Quarterly colorectal surgery research meetings are led by the research team.
-The Spectrum Health Colorectal Surgery department remains active in local and national meetings with both poster and podium presentations over the past several decades.
+Corewell Health in West Michigan has an active research department, led by Dr. Ogilvie and the dedicated research assistants and nurses who work in close association with the colorectal surgery fellows.
+We are also funded annually for a non-clinical research fellow who works closely with the department and is very involved in ongoing and new research projects and actively participates in research meetings.
+Quarterly colorectal surgery research meetings are led by the research team along with the research fellow.
+The Colorectal Surgery department remains active in local and national meetings with both poster and podium presentations over the past several decades.

-For more information contact Courtney Bradley, program coordinator.
+For more information please contact Courtney Bradley, program coordinator.

 Food: Release your inner foodie exploring one of the top food cities in the US.